jlevando/eureka/in_progress/minasian/tracking_documents/readme.txt

 9. Copy the files into the batch folder.

+10. Enter value in text direction field

-10. Move the pages CSVs in the \minasian_processing directory into the \ingested folder
+11. Move the pages CSVs in the \minasian_processing directory into the \ingested folder

-11. Change the Filename path to correct the path (it is wrong in DLCS).
+12. Change the Filename path to correct the path (it is wrong in DLCS).

-12. Run bucketed
+12. Run bucketeer

 `minasian_digitized_works_updated_2020_05_20.csv` was created by Ashton to take all the intellectual works titles from the hierarchy in DLCS and put it into a column for the manuscript volume.
 She did this work on 2020-05-20.